CyberShadow/reveal.js/slides/00-title.md

   - I'll try to answer one aspect of that in this talk
 - Scott Meyers' previous talk was titled "Things that matter"
   - However, I haven't done anything terribly exciting last year, so
-  - "I'm going to talk about a few random projects I did over the past few years where D's metaprogramming"
+  - "I'm going to talk about a few random **personal projects** I did over the past few years where D's metaprogramming"
-- Link to slides after the talk

 <!--